dwrtc/dwrtc/src/main/resources/web/README.md

 # dwrtc.js

 JS helper for the [DWRTC server](https://github.com/dwrtc/dwrtc) to initiate WebRTC connections over a P2P network.
+Can be used if you don't want to implement the whole [API](https://docs.dwrtc.net/dwrtc/ch.hsr.dsl.dwrtc.websocket/) by yourself.

 ## Prerequisites